 - Lift the jars out of the water VERY CAREFULLY.
 Try not to let them bump or touch each other, and put them down on a clean dishtowel waiting on the counter.

-- Remove the rings, or at least loosen them.
+- Remove the rings as soon as they are cool, or at least loosen them.
 Otherwise, they can rust into place.

 - Enjoy the popping of the seals as the jars cool!
 If you haven’t heard that neat noise before, let me explain.
 As the jar cools, it pulls down the lid and it will seal with a *pop* – you can test this by gently pressing the center of a lid when the jars are cool.
 If the center of the lid pops up and down, that is not sealed.
 You can store that jar in your fridge to use soon.

 - The tomatoes will separate in the jar.
 If you see chunks of tomatoes floating on a liquid layer, that is quite alright.
 You can avoid this next time by packing the jars a little tighter with tomatoes.
-(Check out my jars in the image to the right to see what I mean)
+(Check out my jars in the images I’ve shared above to see what I mean)

 Please post your reactions, questions, comments, or concerns.
 Do you can tomatoes at home?
 What methods do you prefer?